Evaluating Changes in Health and Well-being in Communities Affected by the Deepwater Horizon Disaster

 Why We Care

-Coastal communities are often impacted by disasters both natural and industrial including the Deepwater Horizon (DWH) oil spill in 2010.
-Until now, there has been no comprehensive effort to quantify or track changes in health and well-being in affected communities.
-This project will develop a set of indicators and a monitoring method that will help us to measure changes in people’s health and well-being when affected by catastrophic changes to ecosystem condition and the ecosystem services provided by the coastal systems, such as loss of fisheries, clean water, and beautiful beaches.
+Coastal communities are often impacted by both natural and industrial disasters, such as the Deepwater Horizon (DWH) oil spill in 2010.
+Until now, there has been no comprehensive effort to quantify or track changes in health and well-being in communities affected by such disasters.
+This project will develop a set of indicators and a monitoring method that will help us measure changes in people’s health and well-being when affected by catastrophic changes to ecosystem condition and the ecosystem services provided by coastal systems, such as loss of fisheries, clean water, and beautiful beaches.

-The project will inform efforts on how to alleviate harm from similar disasters and will help local officials prepare and protect communities from harmful impacts and will assist in recovery efforts afterwards.
+The project will inform efforts to alleviate harm from similar disasters, will help local officials prepare and protect communities from harmful impacts, and will support disaster recovery efforts.

 What We Did

 We are developing a method to monitor the relationship between the health and well-being of coastal residents and the health of the adjacent coastal environment.
-The method uses indicators of human well-being, identified by a group of experts from federal, state and academic programs in addition to those identified as particularly useful in other published well-being indices.
+The method uses indicators of human well-being identified by a group of experts from federal, state, and academic programs, as well as other indicators identified as particularly useful in published well-being indices.